 - Extract

-adkprep.ps1to generate the ADK package expected by Tanium Provision. - Keep the generated archive ready to upload into the OS bundle.
+adkprep.ps1to generate the ADK package expected by Tanium Provision. - Keep the generated archive ready.
+It will be uploaded into the OS bundle.

 - Prepare an